trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --miner.defaultTransactionGasLimit="16F30"
     ```

-Set the default transaction gas limit in WEI.
+The default transaction gas limit in WEI.
 Set to `estimate` to use an estimate (slows down transaction execution by 40%+).

 The defaults is `0x15f90`.